pingcap/docs/tidb-cloud/integrate-tidbcloud-with-zapier.md

 - Make it easier to manage your TiDB Cloud.
 - Connect TiDB Cloud to 5000+ apps and automate your workflows.

-This guide will give a high-level introduction to TiDB Cloud App on Zapier and an example on how to use it.
+This guide gives a high-level introduction to the TiDB Cloud app on Zapier and an example of how to use it.

 # Quick start with template